SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 </tbody>
 </table>

-##### 8. Presented below is a table of the number count of the participants in the survey per country.
+##### 4.d Presented below is a table of the number count of the participants in the survey per country.
 Blanks in the country data will be assigned to NA.
+This table has been summarized to the top 20 listed countries types, the complete list of countries and their frequency can be found in the ouput directory in country.csv.

 ```r